opennetworkinglab/aether-docs/release/process.rst

 more consistent release numbering pattern.

-Finally, the ``aether-helm-charts`` repo overall **VERSION** should also be incremented to the next minor version (1.6.0-dev) on the **master** branch, so all 1.5.x releases of the overall charts repo will happen on the **aether-1.5** branch.
+Finally, the ``aether-helm-charts`` repo overall **VERSION** should also be incremented to the next minor version (2.2.0-dev) on the **master** branch, so all 2.1.x releases of the overall charts repo will happen on the **aether-2.1** branch.

-Creating releases on the 1.5.x branch
+Creating Releases on the 2.1.x Branch
 """""""""""""""""""""""""""""""""""""

 If a fix is needed only to the helm charts: